LennyTaelman/RatingExperiments/README.md

 ## Example results

 This experiment is to inform choices in the [SorryDB project](https://github.com/SorryDB/SorryDB).
-Here is one run of the experiment:
+Below is one run of the experiment with rather sparse data (weak signal).

-Simulation parameters:
+### Simulation

+We used as simulation parameters:

-- 20 agents
+- 20 agents with downtime uniformally chosen between 0 and 0.8
 - 1000 problems ('sorries')
 - mean difficulty - mean strength = 15 (corresponding to a success rate of 3e-07)
 - std deviation of agent strength = 2.5
 - std deviation of problem difficulty = 5

-Outcome:
+The outcome of the simulation consisted of

+- 10984 attempts
-- 20 problems were solved
+- 20 problems were solved by at least one agent
 - 13 agents solved at least one problem

+### Inference

-Maximum likelihood estimation using as prior:
+Maximum likelihood estimation excluding unsolved problems or agents with score
+0. As prior we used:

 - strengths and difficulties are ~ N(0,1)